kit-data-manager/Data-Collections-Explorer-Graph/docker/README.md

 ```
 $ sh startup.sh
 ```
 The SPARQL endpoint is accessible at `localhost:3030/dce`.
+Queries are logged to `logs/fuseki.log`.

 ## Queries